Zenovations/knockout-sync/README.md

 ##### fields.observe

 {Boolean=true} When false, the field is not wrapped in a Knockout.js observable.
-They are still be stored when a save occurs.
+They cannot trigger an auto-update, since we aren't monitoring the values.
+They are, however, still be stored when a save occurs and running crud.update on a list or a single record will recognize that the fields changed.

-//todo CrudArray behaves differently than Crud; account for this? fix it so they behave the same?

 ##### fields.type